YanjieHe/BitConverter/README.md

 inline uint64_t bytes_to_u64(InputIt input_it, bool is_big_endian);

 /**
- * @brief Returns a single-precision floating point number converted from four
+ * @brief Returns a single-precision floating-point number converted from four
  * bytes at a specified position in a byte sequence.
  */
 template <typename InputIt>
 inline float_t bytes_to_f32(InputIt input_it, bool is_big_endian);

 /**
- * @brief Returns a double-precision floating point number converted from eight
+ * @brief Returns a double-precision floating-point number converted from eight
  * bytes at a specified position in a byte sequence.
  */
 template <typename InputIt>